isaaclyman/SuperTextAdventureMaker/README.md

   - If you only create one action and the abbreviation is empty (`||`), the action description will not be shown.
 The player will see `[Press ENTER to continue.]` and when they press Enter, they'll automatically go to the next scene.
   - If there are no actions in a scene, that scene will be a Game Over.
+- End the block with a `>>>`.

 You can put multiple blocks in the same text file, or split them between files.
-It doesn't matter.
+It doesn't matter, but if there is more than one block in a file, they *have* to be separated by a `>>>`.
 For bigger adventures, you'll want to organize your scenes into multiple files (one scene per file is best) and multiple folders.

 ## Technical stuff